kitosondu/beautiful-photos-worker-cron/.tasks/01-photo-classification/plan.md

 └─────────────────────────────────────────────────────────────┘
                               ↓
 ┌─────────────────────────────────────────────────────────────┐
 │  1.
-Query Unclassified Photos (LIMIT 5)                     │
+Query & Lock Unclassified Photos (LIMIT 5)              │
-│     SELECT * FROM photos WHERE photo_id NOT IN              │
+│     - Select photos where status IS NULL                    │
-│     (SELECT photo_id FROM photo_classifications             │
+│       OR (status = 'failed' AND retry_count < 3)            │
+│       OR (status = 'processing' AND last_attempt < 5m ago)  │
-│      WHERE status = 'completed')                            │
+│     - IMMEDIATE UPDATE: Set status = 'processing'           │
 └─────────────────────────────────────────────────────────────┘
                               ↓
 ┌─────────────────────────────────────────────────────────────┐